lindseymiller2567/shop-shop/README.md

 # Shop-Shop

 ## Description
-* A simple e-commerce web application that uses React for the front end, Express and Apollo for the server, and MongoDB for the database.
+A simple e-commerce web application that uses React for the front end, Express and Apollo for the server, and MongoDB for the database.

+## Topics covered
 * Utilizes the React Context API to implement a Redux-like store to manage state globally.
+* Wrote Redux-like actions and reducers with the necessary tests in place.
+* Used global state across multiple React components.
-* IndexedDB for offline functionality
+* Used IndexedDB within a React component.
+* Cached server-side data using IndexedDB.
+* Generated product, price, and checkout session IDs by using the Stripe API.
+* Captured a completed order by saving IndexedDB data in the MongoDB database.

 ## Deployed Website
 This application is deployed on Heroku. <br/>